crazycloud/data-analysis-llm-agent/README.md

 ## Code

 **app.py**: The main application file, which sets up the Chainlit framework and defines the chatbot's logic.
 **bot.py**: The chatbot class which handles conversation history, talking to llm and parallel function calling.
-**utils.py**: Utility functions for db introspection and format conversion **tools.py**: Tool functions for executing database queries and plotting charts.
+**utils.py**: Utility functions for db introspection and format conversion.
+**tools.py**: Tool functions for executing database queries and plotting charts.
 **.env**: openai api key

 ## Data